Application & Admission Requirements Doctoral Programme

 How long does the admission process take?

-It can take three to six months from receipt of the application to formal acceptance into the doctoral programme.
+The process from receiving the application to being formally accepted into the doctoral program can span from three to six months.
 Further information on the application process and the admission steps can be found here.

 How do I find the right partner university?